Catalyst Quartet honors Samuel Coleridge-Taylor

 "The clarinet is sort of like the secret twin of the viola.
 We take up the husky middle grounds of the sound quality.
 We share a lot of roles, for instance, in the beginning of the first movement of the clarinet quintet, we have a lot of stuff in octaves and in unison, and it makes this sort of haunting sound.
 So I would say that combination is always a joy in a clarinet quintet, but especially in this one."

-What are you hoping people will discover when listen to the Clarinet Concerto?
+What are you hoping people will discover when they listen to the Clarinet Quintet?

 "Beauty.
 It has many different definitions, and it means different things to different people.
 So I would just hope that the purity of Samuel Coleridge-Taylor's voice can come through and also the dedication we put into making the works sing the best in the most authentic way we could."